 "This man made a conscious decision to drive while impaired and killed somebody.
 In my opinion, he's both a flight risk and a danger to the community.
 It sent shock waves through the legal community," Wolfson said.

-Wolfson acknowledges while the judge has discretion to set bail, he questions the ruling.
-He says this case is unlike anything he's seen—especially with marijuana impairment levels this high.
+While Wolfson acknowledged that the judge has discretion to set bail, he questioned the ruling.
+He says this case is unlike anything he's seen — especially with marijuana impairment levels this high.

 Joree's loved ones say the message sent by the reduced bail is both devastating and dangerous.

 "It's just the first time he got caught.
-Unfortunately, my son who didn't deserve this was the victim," Odabi said.
+Unfortunately, my son, who didn't deserve this, was the victim," Valerie Odabi said.

-In another emotional moment, she added, "You were such a wonderful kid and I'm so sorry this happened to him.
-I miss him so much and I love him so much."
+"You were such a wonderful kid, and I'm so sorry this happened to him.
+I miss him so much and I love him so much," she added.

-Daniel Stakleff is due back in court July 7.
+Daniel Stakleff is due back in court on July 7.
 He remains out on bond with high-level electronic monitoring.
-Judge Bonaventure has not responded to our request for comment.